a5c-ai/a5c/README.md

 - `--flag include_patch=<true|false>`: include diff patches in files (default: false)
 - `--flag commit_limit=<n>`: max commits to include (default: 50)
 - `--flag file_limit=<n>`: max files to include (default: 200)
-- Mentions scanning flags are centralized in `docs/cli/reference.md#events-enrich` (canonical wording and defaults).
+- Mentions scanning flags are documented once in the CLI reference at `docs/cli/reference.md#events-enrich` and are the canonical source of truth for wording and defaults.
 - `--use-github`: enable GitHub API enrichment (requires `GITHUB_TOKEN`)
 - `--select <paths>`: comma-separated dot paths to include in output
 - `--filter <expr>`: filter expression `path[=value]`; if not matching, exits with code 2 and no output